nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 <br>

 ### Viewing average marks for an assessment: `average_marks`
 Computes and prints the average marks for an assessment.
+If there are unmarked students, the average will be computed within the marked students only.

 Format: `set_marks c/<MODULE_CODE> a/<ASSESSMENT_NAME>`
 * `MODULE_CODE` refers to the code of the module (e.g. CS2113T).